SimonEnsemble/PoreMatMod.jl/docs/src/manual/start.md

 ## Installation

-Download and install the [Julia programming language](https://julialang.org/), v1.6 or higher.
+Download and install the [Julia programming language](https://julialang.org/), at version 1.6.
+`PoreMatMod.jl` is not currently stable on version 1.7.

 To install `PoreMadMod.jl` (officially registered as a Julia package), in the Julia REPL, enter the package manager by typing `]` and enter: